This IBM assessment centre guide includes practice tests, coaching videos and tons of tips and tricks for IBM assessment centre success.

 If you take only 1 thing from this guide, let it be this: Your success will be decided by your preparation.

-Here’s 3 action points for you that I would describe at ‘must-do’:
+Here’s 3 action points for you that we would describe as ‘must-do’:

 - You can practice the IBM assessment centre tests here.

-- You should read my guide “how to prepare for an assessment centre“.
+- You should read our guide “how to prepare for an assessment centre“.

-- You should read my “group exercises success” guide.
+- You should read our “group exercises success” guide.

-I hope you enjoyed this free guide?
-I wish you the best of luck in your future career and at your IBM assessment centre.
+We hope you enjoyed this free guide?
+We wish you the best of luck in your future career and at your IBM assessment centre.